Digital Quantum Simulation of Scalar Yukawa Coupling: DQS on IBM Q: Results and Discussion

-The obtained results in the two-qubit case are illustrated in Figs.~\ref{fig:TwoQubitBenchmark1} and \ref{fig:TwoQubitBenchmark2}, which show the expectation values of the particle-number operators -- both for fermions and bosons -- at an arbitrary time $t$ after the quench for various initial states.
-In particular, initial states with a particle number of $1/2$ were prepared such that $\ket{\psi_0}=(\ket{0}+\ket{1})/\sqrt{2}$.
-What can be inferred from both figures is that the simulation of the compressed circuit with only two CNOT gates [cf. Sec.~\ref{twoqubitcirc}] shows an excellent agreement with the exact (continuous-time) quantum dynamics.
-Importantly, the small discrepancy between the data points and the exact results can mostly be ascribed to the readout assignment errors.
+The obtained results in the two-qubit case are illustrated in Figure~\ref{fig:2Q_Occupation}, which shows the expectation values of the boson-number operator at an arbitrary time $t$ after the quench.
+Apparently, the compressed circuit with only two CNOT gates [cf. Section~\ref{twoqubitcirc}] shows good agreement with the exact dynamics.
+The error-bars in Figure~\ref{fig:2Q_Occupation} show the effect of shot noise in the quantum computation under the assumption of a normal distribution.

-Another important observation is that for some of the chosen initial states, examples of which are presented in Fig.~\ref{fig:TwoQubitBenchmark1}, the fermion-boson dynamics is trivial.
-In other words, these states do not cause any interaction between fermions and bosons, which is manifested by the fact that the ensuing boson dynamics are completely independent of the fermion number.
-We can straightforwardly see why that is the case by finding an explicit expression for the expected boson number at time $t$ based on Eq.~\eqref{eq:BosonPartNumber}: